 LEADERSHIP DEVELOPMENT FOR BUSINESS OWNERS & MANAGERS

 Do you remember the worst boss you ever worked for?
 I do.
 It was more than 20 years ago.
 Clueless.
 Lazy.
 No direction.
 Incompetent, but found a way to blame others.
 We were all subject to insulting sarcasm bordering on verbal abuse.
 And he managed to keep his supervisors in the dark, so they thought he was doing a good job.
-The capper?
-One day when we were driving to a client call, he hit a woman walking in a crosswalk – nothing serious, but he laughed at her as she sat on the curb, shaken with fear that it could have been worse.
 My bad boss wasn’t just a bad boss, he was a bad person.

 That bad boss of mine, and all the others out there, lit a fire in me.
 No one should have to put up with that.
 The high calling of leadership requires every aspiring leader to take his or her position seriously.
-For more than 20 years, I’ve been researching what makes a bad boss a bad boss.
-Along the way, I also learned what makes a good leader a good leader.
-I was privileged to earn a doctorate – my dissertation was a deep study of the personal side of leading well.
+While researching what makes a bad boss a bad boss, I also discovered what makes a good leader a good leader.
+My doctorate dissertation was a deep study of the personal side of leading well.
 I wrote a best-seller on leadership.
 And I started speaking out wherever I could about leaders leading better.

 Fast forward to today: five million frequent flier miles later, and I’m still awed that I get to speak to leaders, worldwide, about leadership.
-I’ve learned from so many of them, and I love to share the insights they have.
-If you are on this journey with me, and want to learn from those I’ve learned from, it would be my privilege to work with you and your team.
+I’ve learned from so many of them, and I love to share the insights they have shared with you and your team.

 - Accountability.
 Every time I work with a client, I make sure they walk away with clear, actionable goals and steps to implement those goals.
 No theory here, just hard-hitting, practical tools to make your managers better leaders.